ESTHER-OLA/table_assgn/README.md

 ### Aknowledgement

-I want to appreciate my mentor @princessmaggy for her apts, explanatory coaching and encouragement given to do better in the process of my training.
-I'm so glad to have learned all that I have and I look forward to learn more in this process of my training in hertechtrail cohort7.
+I want to appreciate my mentor @princessmaggy for her apts, explanatory coaching and encouragement given in the process of my training.
+I'm so glad to have learned all that I have and I look forward to learn more.
 Thank you,coach.